AndrewSRea/My_Learning_Port/Bootstrap/Layout/README.md

 ### Core concepts

-* **Breakpoints are the building blocks or responsive design.** Use them to control when your layout can be adapted at a particular viewport or device size.
+* **Breakpoints are the building blocks of responsive design.** Use them to control when your layout can be adapted at a particular viewport or device size.

 * **Use media queries to architect your CSS by breakpoint.** Media queries are a feature of CSS that allow you to conditionally apply styles based on a set of browser and operating system parameters.
 Bootstrap most commonly uses ```min-width``` in their media queries.

-* **Mobile first, responsive design in the goal.** Bootstrap's CSS aims to apply the bare minimum of styles to make a layout work at the smallest breakpoint, and then layers on styles to adjust that design for larger devices.
+* **Mobile first, responsive design is the goal.** Bootstrap's CSS aims to apply the bare minimum of styles to make a layout work at the smallest breakpoint, and then layers on styles to adjust that design for larger devices.
 This optimizes your CSS, improves rendering time, and provides a great experience for your visitors.

 ### Available breakpoints

-Bootstrap inludes six default breakpoints, sometimes referred to as *grid tiers*, for building responsively.
+Bootstrap includes six default breakpoints, sometimes referred to as *grid tiers*, for building responsively.
 These breakpoints can be customized if you're using Bootstrap's source [Sass](https://sass-lang.com/) files.

 | Breakpoint | Class infix | Dimensions |
 | --- | --- | --- |